 Campus Food Bank

-We are open every Tuesday from 4 pm – 6 pm in the CCBLA including week 1 of each quarter and evaluation week.
-Updates on closures will be posted in the CCBLA and Greener Commons.
+We are open every Tuesday from 4:00pm – 6:00pm in the CCBLA, located in SemII E2115.
+This includes week one of each quarter and evaluation week.
+We are occasionally closed during campus breaks.
+Updates on closures will be posted in the CCBLA.

 Everyone is welcome to receive food from the food bank.
 Absolutely no one is turned away.